-The key difference between traditional targeting and people-based targeting is the quality of the data, The most common forms of old-school audience measurement include market ratings for broadcast media and website cookies for digital media.
+The key difference between traditional targeting and people-based targeting is the quality of the data.
+The most common forms of old-school audience measurement include market ratings for broadcast media and website cookies for digital media.
 A people-based approach, on the other hand, leverages deep data insights from REAL people who buy from you.
 Let’s take a deeper look at the types of data used in both of these strategies.